syrin02/msposapp/README.md

 1. Build (media creation):

-	An automated build process, using containers, to quickly produce OS media prepared with all the required components needed by the application installation.
-Technically, the use of prepared media from a marketplace or other solution, isn't recommended for PCI compliance.
+	An automated build process, using containers, to quickly produce OS media prepared with all the required components needed by the OS and application installation.
+Technically, the use of pre-prepared media from a marketplace or other 3rd party, isn't recommended for PCI compliance.
 Additionally, in a catastrophic situation, quickly matching patch levels from a customer's physical server becomes a requirement.

 		- Menu item 11 to build OS media image.